From luxury hotels to private households – how to make the move

 A career within luxury hotels is an immersive and dynamic experience, where a unique skill set is paramount to meet the elevated standards and expectations of discerning guests.
 This demands a commitment to exceptional service, attention to detail, and the ability to adapt swiftly to ever-changing demands.
 Interestingly, these qualities align closely with the expectations inherent in working within private households.

 At Cora, we specialise in facilitating the seamless transition of seasoned professionals from the realm of luxury 5-star hotels into exclusive positions within some of the world’s most distinguished private households.
 Our extensive experience in bridging this gap has allowed us to understand the nuanced requirements of both sectors, ensuring a smooth and successful move for our candidates.
+In our latest blog, we delve into the key considerations and insights to contemplate when making this move.

 How do you make the move a successful one?